 MO Bar (5 Raffles Ave, Singapore)

-Located inside the Mandarin Oriental, this elegant bar inspired by the Pacific Ocean and Asian port culture has been named as one of the world's 50 best bars .
-Sip stellar cocktails and snack on handcrafted snacks as you relax in comfortable lounge chairs in front of alluring views of the Singapore skyline.
+Located within the Mandarin Oriental, this elegant bar inspired by the Pacific Ocean and Asian port culture has been named one of the 50 best bars in the world .
+Sip stellar cocktails and snack on artisanal snacks as you relax on comfortable lounge chairs in front of alluring views of the Singapore skyline.
 The impeccable hospitality of the bartenders will pamper you from the moment you enter until you leave.

 Taylor Adam (1 Raffles Pl, Singapore)

-Taylor Adam is a cocktail bar hidden behind a bespoke tailor's window.
-Reaching this place is an adventure in itself: step up for a 'date worthy', say the magic words and watch the mirrored door swing open to reveal a whole new world of inspired cocktails.
+Taylor Adam is a cocktail bar hidden behind the window of a bespoke tailor.
+Reaching this place is an adventure in itself: step up for a “date worthy,” say the magic words, and watch the mirrored door open to reveal a new world of inspired cocktails.